Olatubosun/rocksdb.docs/WriteUnprepared-Transactions.md

 Transactions need to be able to read their own uncommitted data.
 Previously this was done by looking into the buffered data before looking into the DB.
 We address this challenge by keeping the track of the sequence numbers of the written unprepared batches to the disk, and augment ReadCallback to return true if the sequence number of the read data matches them.
 This applies only to large transactions that do not have the write batch buffered in memory.

 The current rollback algorithm in WritePrepared can work only after recovery when there is no live snapshots.
 In WriteUnPrepared however transactions can rollback in presence of live snapshots.
-We redesign the rollback algorithm to i) append to the transaction the prior values of the keys that are modified by the transaction, hence essentially cancelling the writes, ii) committing the rolled back transaction.
+We redesign the rollback algorithm to i) append to the transaction the prior values of the keys that are modified by the transaction, hence essentially cancelling the writes, ii) commit the rolled back transaction.
 Treating a rollback transaction as committed greatly simplified the implementation as the existing mechanisms of handling live snapshots with committing transaction can seamless apply.
 WAL will still include a rollback marker to enable the recovery procedure to reattempt the rollback should the DB crash in the middle.
 To determine the set of prior values, the list of modified keys must be tracked in the Transaction object.
 In the absence of the buffered write batch, in the first stage of the project we still buffer the modified key set.
 In the 2nd stage, we retrieve the key set from the WAL when the transaction is large.

 RocksDB tracks the list of keys locked in a transaction in TransactionLockMgr.
 For large transactions, the list of locked keys will not fit in memory.
 Automatic lock escalation into range locks can be used to approximate a set of point locks.
 When RocksDB detects that a transaction is locking a large number keys within a certain range, it will automatically upgrade it to a range lock.
 We will tackle this in the 3rd stage of the project.
 More details in Section “Key Locking” below.